Featured Frames

 This page showcases some of the more interesting frames on my website – they will also be found in their own category… So you can also simply search under the different categories.

-PLEASE NOTE: I measure all British, American and Japanese frames in inches ctt (centre to top) and convert to the nearest cm, conversely I measure all continental frames in centimetres ctc (centre to centre) and convert to the nearest 0.25in.
 A problem with all frames measured ctt is that the top measuring point varies from maker to maker and I try and second guess where the maker intended his measurement to be to – some mean top of top top tube, others the very top of the seat lug, and others to the seat lug top line…

-British and American frames page 1
+British and American road frames smaller than 21.5in

-British and American frames page 2
+British and American road frames 21.5in–22.5in

-British and American frames page 3
+British and American road frames larger than 22.5in

 Bargain Basement

-Classic frames pre-1970 page 1
+Classic Road frames pre-1970 21.5in–22.5in

-Classic frames pre-1970 page 2
+Classic Track & Road-Track frames pre-1970

-Retro Time Trial Frames
+Retro Time Trial frames

 Please contact me at: hilarystone@hilarystone.com to check on availability and confirm shipping cost.